-True Growth Takeaway: Don’t let your livelihood keep you from living your life.
+Don't let your livelihood keep you from living your life.

-Journal Question: Are you living your life?
+Are you living your life?
 If not, what changes do you need to make?

-About the Author: Bob Dare served 28 years in the United States Army.
+About the author: Bob Dare served 28 years in the United States Army.
 He held every noncommissioned officer leadership position culminating with his last three assignments as Command Sergeant Major for the 25th Infantry Division, United States Army Pacific Command and United States Army Forces Command.
 Bob is also an executive coach and facilitator for LWM III Consulting.